 Please establish a routine with your child and stick to that routine as much as possible.
-If it is necessary to change the manner in which a child is going home (bus, car rider, walker, etc.) this needs to be communicated with the classroom teacher via SCHOOL VOICE MAIL before 1:45pm.
+If it is necessary to change the manner in which a child is going home (bus, car rider, walker, etc.) this needs to be communicated with the classroom teacher via SCHOOL VOICE MAIL before 1:45pm or the front office.
 Teachers check voice mail messages between 1:45pm and 2:00pm.
-If you need to make any changes to afternoon transportation after 1:45 you must get approval from the principal or assistant principal.
+If you need to make any changes to afternoon transportation after 1:45pm you must get approval from the principal or assistant principal.